vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Many of the doubts and difficulties about the identification of several tīrthas can, if at all, be solved only by means of actual journeys to various places and investigations on the spot.
 That is a task which would require for its proper accom plishment a team of workers.
 A single individual can hardly attempt such a task with his own resources.

-ul This list will, it is hoped, be of some use in elucidating several problems such as the questions about the relative anti quity of the purānas, the dates of several Sanskrit works which mention the tirthas and the questions about borrowing on the part of purāņas among themselves and from the Mahābhārata.
+ul This list will, it is hoped, be of some use in elucidating several problems such as the questions about the relative anti quity of the purānas, the dates of several Sanskrit works which mention the tirthas and the questions about borrowing on the part of purāṇas among themselves and from the Mahābhārata.

 e